Piperski13/powerplant-dashboard/README.md

-# Node.js Express PostgreSQL CRUD App with EJS Views & JWT Authentication
+# Node.js Express PostgreSQL CRUD App with EJS Views & Passport Authentication

-A refactored full-stack web application originally built in 2024, now rebuilt ( 2025 ) to use **EJS templating** for server-side rendering, simplified data handling, and removal of unnecessary frontend fetch calls.
+A refactored full-stack web application originally built in 2024, now rebuilt ( 2025 ) to use **EJS templating** for server-side rendering, simplified data handling, switched from JWT to Passport for session-based authentication, and removal of unnecessary frontend fetch calls. <br>
-The project features **JWT-based authentication**, **MVC architecture**, and an **automated database setup script** for easy initialization.
+**Passport.js session-based authentication with bcrypt password hashing**, **MVC architecture**, and an **automated database setup script** for easy initialization.

 ## Table of Contents